SyphonArch/flash1dkmeans/README.md

 ### Two clusters

-Guaranteed to find the optimal solution for two clusters.
+Guaranteed to find the optimal solution for two clusters by employing a clever binary search.

 ### K clusters